dmulyalin/ttp_templates/docs/ttp_templates/get.vrfs.md

 Template to parse Cisco IOS-XR VRF configuration and normalize it to a flat list of VRF dictionaries.

-This template requires output of 'show running-config vrf'.
+This template requires output of 'show running-config vrf' and 'show run formal interface | inc vrf'.

 Returns normalized list of dictionaries, each dictionary has these keys: